fuzzylabs/matcha/README.md

 If you train machine learning models, then you know the challenge of going from _experiment_ to _production_.
 There's a vast range of tools that promise to help, from experiment tracking through to model deployment, but setting these up requires a lot of time and cloud engineering knowledge.

 **Matcha removes the complexity of provisioning your machine learning infrastructure**.
-With one step, you'll have a complete _machine learning operations (MLOPs)_ stack up and running in your Microsoft® Azure cloud environment.
+With one step, you'll have a complete _machine learning operations (MLOps)_ stack up and running in your Microsoft® Azure cloud environment.
 This means you'll be able to track your experiments, train your models, as well as deploy and serve those models.

 <div align="center">
     <img src="docs/img/matcha-provision.gif"></img>